-Despite the fact that we’d tapped the trees and had a nice jar of maple syrup sitting on the kitchen table, it really didn’t feel any warmer.
+Despite the fact that we’d tapped the trees, and had a nice jar of maple syrup sitting on the kitchen table, it really didn’t feel any warmer.
 I kept staring down at Mother’s flower bed still heaped with snow, wondering if those perennials would ever come up again.
 The only flowers I’d seen since last fall were the glossy photos in Mother’s tattered copy of McConnell’s Seed Catalogue.
 Lately, she’d been sitting at the old kitchen table in the evenings, staring at the pages of that seed catalogue as though it contained the secrets of the universe.
-Maybe she was dreaming about her flower beds; planning what seeds she’d plant if those mountains of snow ever melted.
+Maybe she was dreaming about her flower beds; planning which seeds she’d plant, if those mountains of snow ever melted.

-One of the things making me grow weary and impatient for spring was wearing boots.
+One of the things making me grow weary, and impatient for spring, was wearing boots.
 Put them on; take them off…on and off, off and on, month after snowy month.
 I’d been stomping around in boots since last November.
 It seemed like I was always weighed down with hats, and mittens and scarves and sweaters.
 No wonder some of the animals slept through the winter.
 It didn’t seem like such a bad idea on days like this.
-Maybe next fall I’d fill up a great big sack with Mother’s chocolate chip cookies, eat them until I passed out and wake up again in the spring.
+Maybe next fall I’d fill up a great big sack with Mother’s chocolate chip cookies, eat them until I passed out, and wake up again in the spring.
 If the black bears that lived in the bush near the train tracks could do it; why couldn’t I?

 I’ll never understand why some of those Lanark County winters seemed to drag on forever.
-Frigid days of boots and snow and cod-liver oil and days too cold to play outside went on and on.
+Frigid days of boots and snow, and cod-liver oil, and days too cold to play outside, went on and on.
 Of all the seasons in the year why did the worst one last the longest?
 It reminded me of the way that we had to finish all of the vegetables on our plate before we’d get any dessert.
 Every scrap of broccoli, every mound of mashed turnip, every morsel of creamed corn had to be consumed before we’d get a slice of Mother’s moist, delicious chocolate cake.